The Profession of Medical Illustration

 The Medical Illustration Program at GRU

 The Medical Illustration Graduate Program within the College of Allied Health Sciences at Georgia Regents University is one of only four such programs in the country.
-Completion of the twenty-one-month curriculum in Medical Illustration results in a Master of Science in Medical Illustration degree granted through the College of Graduate Studies.
+Completion of the twenty-one-month curriculum in Medical Illustration results in a Master of Science in Medical Illustration degree granted through The Graduate School.
 GRU is part of the University System of Georgia.

 Our program is accredited by the Committee on Accreditation of Allied Health Education Programs.The program was the very first to be granted accreditation, in 1967, and has maintained continuous accreditation ever since.
 Our accreditation was renewed in 2010, for the full term of 8 years.
 For more than 35 years, the program has been meeting or exceeding the high standards for graduate education in medical illustration and biomedical communications.
 Use this link to review our program credentials.